HomeArticlesComparisonNPS vs EPF

 • Combined retirement corpus: ~Rs 96 lakh

-EPF is mandatory for most private sector employees — you are already enrolled.
-The decision is whether to add NPS on top.
+EPF is mandatory for most private sector employees, so you're already enrolled.
+The real decision is whether to add NPS on top.

-The answer is almost always yes, for two reasons: the exclusive Rs 50,000 deduction under 80CCD(1B) which saves Rs 15,600/year at the 30% bracket, and the equity-linked growth potential that can add meaningful corpus over a 20+ year horizon.
+The answer is almost always yes.
+The exclusive Rs 50,000 deduction under 80CCD(1B) saves Rs 15,600/year at the 30% bracket, and the equity-linked growth potential can add meaningful corpus over a 20+ year horizon.

-EPF provides the guaranteed, risk-free foundation.
-NPS adds equity upside and additional tax savings.
-Together they produce a larger, more tax-efficient retirement corpus than either alone.
+EPF gives you the guaranteed, risk-free foundation.
+NPS adds equity upside and extra tax savings on top of it.
+Run both together and you end up with a larger, more tax-efficient retirement corpus than either produces alone.

-Use the NPS Calculator to model your NPS growth, the EPF Calculator to project your EPF balance, and the PPF Calculator if you are also considering PPF as part of your retirement mix.
+Use the NPS Calculator to model your NPS growth, the EPF Calculator to project your EPF balance, and the PPF Calculator if PPF is also part of your retirement mix.

 Key Terms

-• NPS — National Pension System: market-linked pension scheme regulated by PFRDA, open to all Indian citizens aged 18–70.
+• NPS: National Pension System, a market-linked pension scheme regulated by PFRDA, open to all Indian citizens aged 18-70.

-• EPF — Employee Provident Fund: mandatory defined-contribution retirement scheme managed by EPFO for salaried employees.
+• EPF: Employee Provident Fund, a mandatory defined-contribution retirement scheme managed by EPFO for salaried employees.

-• EPS — Employee Pension Scheme: funded by 8.33% of employer's contribution; provides monthly pension rather than lump sum corpus.
+• EPS: Employee Pension Scheme, funded by 8.33% of the employer's contribution; pays a monthly pension rather than a lump sum corpus.

-• UAN — Universal Account Number: permanent 12-digit number assigned to each EPF member, enabling portability across employers.
+• UAN: Universal Account Number, a permanent 12-digit number assigned to each EPF member that enables portability across employers.

-• 80CCD(1B) — Income Tax Act section allowing Rs 50,000 additional NPS deduction beyond the Rs 1.5 lakh 80C ceiling; exclusive to NPS.
+• 80CCD(1B): Income Tax Act section allowing a Rs 50,000 additional NPS deduction beyond the Rs 1.5 lakh 80C ceiling, exclusive to NPS.

-• VPF — Voluntary Provident Fund: extension of EPF allowing additional contributions at the same interest rate via payroll deduction.
+• VPF: Voluntary Provident Fund, an extension of EPF allowing additional contributions at the same interest rate via payroll deduction.

-• Annuity — Insurance product purchased at NPS retirement; 40% of corpus must be annuitised and is taxed as regular income.
+• Annuity: Insurance product purchased at NPS retirement; 40% of corpus must be annuitised and gets taxed as regular income.

-• PFRDA — Pension Fund Regulatory and Development Authority: regulates and oversees NPS.
+• PFRDA: Pension Fund Regulatory and Development Authority, which regulates and oversees NPS.

-• EPFO — Employees' Provident Fund Organisation: statutory body that administers EPF, EPS, and EDLI.
+• EPFO: Employees' Provident Fund Organisation, the statutory body that administers EPF, EPS, and EDLI.

 Frequently Asked Questions